 Featuring 4.2 stars out of 665 users on iTunes, Penzu is a free online private journal that you can take anywhere.
 Available for both iPhone and Android apps, Penzu offers teens a place to keep their innermost thoughts, secrets, and desires private.
 Whether you want to write down that crush you have or journal that humiliating moment, Penzu will keep your thoughts safe and secure on all your devices.
 Penzu is locked with a password and offers unlimited journaling for free.

 Rated for everyone, this online journaling site uses artificial intelligence to helps teens to find mindfulness and reflect on their thoughts.
 It also helps teens to deal with negative thoughts and highlight the positive thoughts they feel.
 Many users note how it helps them to sort through their feelings and weed out negativity.
 A free app, teens can use Reflectly to track their progress while getting insight into their feelings.
 Reflectly was given a solid 4 stars by over 2,000 reviewers on GooglePlay.

 What Is an Online Teens Journal?

 Some people consider an online journal to be the same thing as a blog.
-To others, an online journal is a more personal account and the word diary is preferred.
+To others, an online journal writing is a more personal account and the word diary is preferred.
 Whatever your sentiment, an online journal is generally a website that you use to recount your day.
 For some teens, this might be a photo diary with very brief detail regarding what's going on in everyday life.
 For other teens, this can be a much longer text account of every single event.
 What exactly goes in an online journal is entirely up to the writer!